jpcosteira/CIV5164Z_PIV/Auxiliar/YoloPipeline/README.md

 To download the components from the docker archive (http://hub.docker.com) follow the instructions below.
-To generate local images and run the pipeline locally (or without connecting to the internet) follow the instructions in  * Yolov8n_grpc_pipeline-main *
+To generate local images and run the pipeline locally (or without connecting to the internet) follow the instructions in  ** Yolov8n_grpc_pipeline-main **

-## Deploying the YOLO Pipeline
+## Deploying the YOLO Pipeline pulling images from hub.docker.com

-1- Deploying for a single session or in a personal computer
+1- Deploying for a single session or in a personal computer.
+CD to the location of the docker-compose.yml file type the command in a shell

 ```shell
 $ docker compose up